Siargao beaches are arguably some of the best beaches in the Philippines!

-If you’re looking for an uncrowded Siargao beach to enjoy a dip in the ocean and some private sunbathing time, Alegria Beach is where you’ll find exactly that, as it’s one of Siargao best beaches!
+If you’re looking for an uncrowded beach to enjoy a dip in the ocean and some private sunbathing time, Alegria Beach is where you’ll find exactly that, as it’s one of Siargao best beaches!

-Magpupungko Beach in Siargao is most popular for featuring an incredible natural rock pool that can be found on the east coast of Siargao Island.
+Magpupungko Beach is most popular for featuring an incredible natural rock pool that can be found on the east coast of Siargao Island.

-Magpupungko also boasts a scenic beach area shaded by coconut palms and it’s easy to see why I have added it to this list of Siargao Beaches to visit.
+Magpupungko also boasts a scenic beach area shaded by coconut palms.

 WHERE IS MAGPUPUNGKO BEACH & ROCKPOOLS